AleksRoos/GenePointer/README.md

 download_genomes.py creates the folder Genomes for downloaded genomes and GenomPhenoFiles___{species_name}_{antibiotic} for all the data_*.pheno files.
 Sometimes genome files downloaded from PATRIC can be empty and the program will run into errors with these included in the data.pheno files.
 A bash script that takes the Genome directory and data.pheno path as input can fix this by checking if the file is empty and then removing it from the corresponding line in data.pheno.

-find_genes.py and find_gene2.py are analysis scripts and should be run in the folder where analysis results should go.
-They can take time and so it's best to run them using no hangup.
+find_and_align_kmers.py is the analysis script and should be run in the folder where analysis results should go.
+The program can take time and so it might be useful to run them using no hangup.
+Resulting data is summarised in the end of the script and moved into the /Results folder.

 If you already have the genomes with their corresponding prefixes ("1_" for positive phenotype, "0_" for negative phenotype) just run the make_genome_input_file.py script with the name of the species and the name of the antibiotic to make the data_pheno file that is used as input to PhenotypeSeeker.
 Intermediate values are not currently processable by GenePointer.

-summarise.py should be run after the find_genes*.py scripts have finished.
-It requires the output files: genes.csv, intergenic.csv and chi2_results_* from find_genes.py and alignments.csv, no_alignments.csv and chi2_results from find_genes2.py.

 Once you have the genomes downloaded and their corresponding ID,Address,Phenotype table file.
 Pass the table file's absolute path to the find_genes.py script where the DATAPHENO_PATH is defined and specify the species you are analysing to the SPECIES variable.
 Upon running the script everything should happen without further input.